rhcu/udacity-LinuxConfigurationProject/README.md

 * You will see a prompt asking about reliability of this server, answer `yes`.

-### Security: update packages, change port, configure UFW, install Fail2Ban and automatic packages update
+### Step 3: Security: update packages, change port, configure UFW, install Fail2Ban and automatic packages update
 * Run the following commands to update and upgrade packages ⋅⋅⋅ `sudo apt-get update`
 ⋅⋅⋅ `sudo apt-get upgrade`